|

 (Flemish painters, active 16th-17th centuries)

-- Exception: In general, do not make a record for
+- In general, do not link

 - Record for the family per se: For major families